Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 NoC (and DDR) IP Core Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes the NoC (and DDR) configuration and related connections required for use with the CIPS configured earlier in previous section.
+This section describes the NoC (and DDR) configuration and related connections required for use with the CIPS configured earlier in the previous section.
 The NoC IP core allows configuring the NoC and enabling the DDR memory controllers.

 Configuring NoC and CIPS
 ------------------------